 I work for a small biotech company.
 For the most part, my manager is fine.
 He pretty much leaves me alone to do my work, and is generally supportive.
 But some days he drives me nuts!
 Thoughts? – Name withheld

 According to The Gallup Organization, only one out of every 10 humans has the ‘God-given’ talent to manage a team of people.
 They also estimate an alarming 82% of all supervisors have been ‘miscast’ in the role.

 So consider yourself lucky.
-That you like your manager at all suggests you’re amongst the fortunate few.
+That you like your manager at all suggests you’re among the fortunate few.

 Still, I get your frustration.
 Most ‘bosses’ can be tough to work for, even the very best.
 That’s not to excuse their (mis)behavior, though.
 Nor is it meant to suggest they can’t improve – perhaps even dramatically.
-In other words, Gallup might claim that the capacity to manage, and manage well, is something you’re either born with or not, but I would disagree.
-Inept or otherwise bad managers are not beyond salvation.
-Their real problem, I’d argue, is even more fundamental than that:
+In other words, Gallup might claim that the capacity to manage, and manage well, is something you’re either born with or not, but I would argue otherwise.
+Inept or bad managers are not beyond salvation, in my opinion.
+Their real problem is even more fundamental than that:

 Most managers struggle because the one thing they think they know about managing is wrong.

 Here’s how your manager probably views his role: As manager, he’s ‘in charge.’
-That means he does the telling, and you and everyone else who reports to him does the listening, then the doing.
+That means he does the telling, and you and everyone else who reports to him do the listening, then the doing.
 What to do, how to do it, and by when – that’s for him to decide, not you.
-And while he may be willing to leave you well enough alone on occasion, as you say, undoubtedly you both understand that should push come to shove and the two of you disagree on something, it’s his opinion that rules the day, not yours.
+And while he may be willing to leave you well enough alone for the most part, as you say, undoubtedly you both understand that should push come to shove and the two of you disagree on something, it’s his opinion that rules the day, not yours.
 That’s what being ‘the boss’ means, to him— and probably to you, too—and seemingly for good reason.
-This sort of understanding is would seem to be absolutely necessary if the business you work for is to have even a chance of succeeding.
+This sort of bargain would seem absolutely necessary if the business you work for is to have even a chance of succeeding.